idris-y/transform-tools-docs/docs/core/index.md

 #### Workflow:

 The addon operates by **defining the 'Previous' (start) and 'Active' (end) gizmo states, then applying transformations** based on these states.
-This system facilitates precise pose-to-pose adjustments and complex constrained operations.
-It integrates with Blender's 3D Cursor for placement and initiating constrained actions.
+This system facilitates precise pose-to-pose adjustments.
+It integrates with Blender's 3D Cursor for placement.

 ---